maelstrom-software/maelstrom/doc/book/head/src/introduction.md

 Maelstrom currently has test runners for Rust and Python, with more on the way.
 You might use Maelstrom to run your tests because:

 * It's easy.
-Maelstrom provides drop-in replacements for `cargo test` and `pytest`.
+Maelstrom provides drop-in replacements for `cargo test`, `go test`, and `pytest`.
 In most cases, it just works with your existing tests with minimal configuration.
 * It's reliable.
 Maelstrom runs every test hermetically in its own lightweight container, eliminating confusing errors caused by inter-test or implicit test-environment dependencies.